waivek/learn-spanish/flashcard.md

                 i = i-1;
                 return i;
             },

+The method `setRandomArrayIndex` gives us the shuffle feature when we redraw the webpage

             // UNTESTABLE
+            setRandomArrayIndex: function() {
+                i = Math.random() * array.length;
+                i = Math.floor(i);
+                return i;
+            },
+            // UNTESTABLE

+`getArrayLength` gives access to the length of the array.
+It is calculated on the fly and is not stored in any specific varialbe.
+TODO: Why is it not stored in a variable for O(1) access?

             getArrayLength: function() {
                 return array.length;
             },

+`isInvalidIndex` checks for two conditions:
+* Is the index outOfBounds?
+* Is the index still in Integer form?
+If even one of these conditions is not met, then the index is invalid.

             // UNTESTABLE
             isInvalidIndex: function() {
                 if(i >= array.length || i < 0) {